Daurene Lewis: After politics

 Lewis was the former executive director of the Centre for Women in Business at Mount Saint Vincent University.
 She was principal of both the Institute of Technology and Akerley Campuses of the Nova Scotia Community College.
 In 2001 she became the first African Canadian senior administrator in the history of the college.
 She completed an extended terms on the board of directors of Canada Post and the Governor General's Order of Canada Advisory Council.
 She was on the executive of the Vanier Institute of the Family and the Maritime Conservatory of Performing Arts.
 She was a member of the International Women's Foundation.

 She died in a Halifax hospital in 2013.

 Honours, decorations, awards and distinctions

-In 1994 Lewis was added to the Nova Scotia Black Cultural Centre Wall of Honour.
+In 1994 Lewis was added to the Black Cultural Centre Wall of Honour.
 In 1995, she was recipient of the United Nations Global Citizenship Award.
 In 1998 she received the Progress Club of Halifax Woman of Excellence award for Public Affairs and Communication.
 In 2002, she was made a Member of the Order of Canada and received the YWCA volunteer award.
 She received both the Queen's Jubilee Medal and the Queen Elizabeth II Diamond Jubilee Medal.

 In 2018, the Annapolis Royal town hall plaza was named after Lewis in a ceremony in which a bronze bust by sculptor Ruth Abernethy was unveiled.